By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 The Maggiore Fountain and behind it the Pallazo dei Priori

 Beneath the Cathedral of San Lorenzo is a fascinating underground world with a rich historical heritage, tracing history from the Etruscan civilisation through the Roman era to the Middle Ages.
-For visitors, there is an underground route that leads through areas that were once part of the ancient Perugian acropolis and are now open to the public.
+For visitors, there is an underground route that leads through areas that were once part of the ancient acropolis of Perugia and are now open to the public.
 Just walk down the stairs and you will find yourself in a mysterious underground, surrounded by an intricate network of tunnels, alleys and ancient buildings.
 During the tour, which you must book in advance, you will see, for example, the Sala del Conclave, the room where the four popes Celestine V, Honorius III, Honorius IV and, last but not least, Clement V were elected.

 Underground in Perugia